 - 1 lb dumpling wrappers approx. 50 store-bought wrappers

-- 1 teaspoon salt to drain cabbage of excess liquid
+- 1 teaspoon salt for the cabbage

 - 4 cups napa cabbage washed

-- 3 cloves garlic minced
+- 3 garlic cloves minced

 - 2.5 tablespoon regular soy sauce